UT4Less: Making your UT Austin education more affordable!

 Many students receive a check for the remaining balance of their financial aid at the beginning of every semester.
 A few use it irresponsibly.

 Resist the urge to spend it all.
-Fancy new TVs, fun vacations and designer clothes can be a lot of fun, but theyíre a lot more fun (and attainable) when youíve graduated and are working full time.
+Fancy new TVs, fun vacations and designer clothes can be a lot of fun, but theyíre a lot more fun (and attainable) when youíve graduated and you're working full time.

 If you have extra money released to you, remember you have to make it stretch until the end of the semester.
 If you still think itís more than you need, consider using it to pay off some of your student loans.
 Or save it for a rainy day.